Study shows drug combination can treat bipolar depression

-TEL AVIV NeuroRx Inc said initial results of a small study show a combination of several drugs can reduce symptoms of depression and suicidal tendencies in patients with bipolar disorder and maintain that effect over time.
+TEL AVIV, June 24 NeuroRx Inc said initial results of a small study show a combination of several drugs can reduce symptoms of depression and suicidal tendencies in patients with bipolar disorder and maintain that effect over time.

 The peer-reviewed study of eight patients, elements of which were published on Wednesday in the Journal of Clinical Psychiatry, showed a 50 percent reduction in symptoms of depression and a 75 percent reduction in suicidal tendencies in people with treatment-resistant bipolar depression.

-The patients were treated intravenously with Ketamine followed by a combination of D-cycloserine, a treatment for tuberculosis, and mood stabilizer Lurasidone to maintain the Ketamine effect.
+The patients were treated intravenously with Ketamine followed by a combination of D-cycloserine, a treatment for tuberculosis, and mood stabiliser Lurasidone to maintain the Ketamine effect.
 The combination is trademarked Cyclurad.

 This is the first clinical report showing that the Ketamine effect can potentially be sustained for two months with additional agents, the company said.